Skip to Content

 Should I Get a Prenuptial Agreement?

 Signing a premarital agreement may serve as added protection to the future “in spouse” and a hurdle for the future “out spouse” by avoiding or altering the applicability of California community property law to assets 1) already owned by each and 2) to property and income to be acquired or earned during their marriage.
-Marriage of Dawley (1976) 17 C3d 342, 349, 131 CR 3, 7; Marriage of Grinius (1985) 166 CA3d 1179, 1186, 212 CR 803, 807 Premarital agreements may validly provide that the earnings and accumulations of each party during marriage will remain that party's separate property, free of any claims, community property or otherwise, of the other party.Marriage of Dawley, supra, 17 C3d at 350, 131 CR at 8; Cheney v.
-City & County of San Francisco Employees Retirement System (1936) 7 C2d 565, 569, 61 P2d 754, 756.
+Marriage of Dawley (1976) 17 C3d 342, 349, 131 CR 3, 7; Marriage of Grinius (1985) 166 CA3d 1179, 1186, 212 CR 803, 807.
+Premarital agreements may validly provide that the earnings and accumulations of each party during marriage will remain that party's separate property, free of any claims, community property or otherwise, of the other party.
+Marriage of Dawley, supra, 17 C3d at 350, 131 CR at 8; Cheney v.
+City and County of San Francisco Employees Retirement System (1936) 7 C2d 565, 569, 61 P2d 754, 756.
 Premarital agreements may also serve to preserve a person’s estate for his or her heirs, free of the other party's inheritance claims.
 Estate of Wamack (1955) 137 CA2d 112, 115, 289 P2d 871, 872

-Pursuant to Family Code §1612(c ),“ Parties to a premarital agreement may contract with respect to all of the following:(1) The rights and obligations of each of the parties in any of the property of either or both of them whenever and wherever acquired or located.
-(2) The right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of, or otherwise manage and control property.(3) The disposition of property upon separation, marital dissolution, death, or the occurrence or nonoccurrence of any other event.(4) The making of a will, trust, or other arrangement to carry out the provisions of the agreement.(5) The ownership rights in and disposition of the death benefit from a life insurance policy.(6) The choice of law governing the construction of the agreement.(7) Any other matter, including their personal rights and obligations, not in violation of public policy or a statute imposing a criminal penalty.
+Pursuant to Family Code §1612(c), “Parties to a premarital agreement may contract with respect to all of the following: (1) The rights and obligations of each of the parties in any of the property of either or both of them whenever and wherever acquired or located.
+(2) The right to buy, sell, use, transfer, exchange, abandon, lease, consume, expend, assign, create a security interest in, mortgage, encumber, dispose of, or otherwise manage and control property.
+(3) The disposition of property upon separation, marital dissolution, death, or the occurrence or nonoccurrence of any other event.
+(4) The making of a will, trust, or other arrangement to carry out the provisions of the agreement.
+(5) The ownership rights in and disposition of the death benefit from a life insurance policy.
+(6) The choice of law governing the construction of the agreement.
+(7) Any other matter, including their personal rights and obligations, not in violation of public policy or a statute imposing a criminal penalty.”
 However, the right of a child to support may not be adversely affected.
 Family Code §1612(b).

-Premarital agreements that are entered into voluntarily by parties who are each represented by independent counsel and aware of the effect of the agreement, a post 1985 premarital waiver of post dissolution support does not offend contemporary public policy and is not per se unenforceable.
-Fam.C. § 1612(c); Marriage of Pendleton & Fireman (2000) 24 C4th 39, 53–54, 99 CR2d 278, 288–289; Marriage of Facter (2013) 212 CA4th 967, 981, 152 CR3d 79, 90.
+Premarital agreements that are entered into voluntarily by parties who are each represented by independent counsel and aware of the effect of the agreement, and that include a post-1985 premarital waiver of post-dissolution support, do not offend contemporary public policy and are not per se unenforceable.
+Fam.C. § 1612(c); Marriage of Pendleton and Fireman (2000) 24 C4th 39, 53–54, 99 CR2d 278, 288–289; Marriage of Facter (2013) 212 CA4th 967, 981, 152 CR3d 79, 90.

 Under both the Uniform Premarital Agreement Act and prior law, the spouse claiming the agreement is invalid or not enforceable bears the burden of proof on that allegation.
-Family Code. § 1615(a); Marriage of Bonds, supra, 24 C4th at 27, 99 CR2d at 269; Marriage of Iverson (1992) 11 CA4th 1495, 1502, 15 CR2d 70, 74–75; However, the UPAA (as amended effective 1/1/02) deems that a premarital agreement was not executed voluntarily unless the court makes five prescribed findings provided for under Family Code. § 1615(c)
+Family Code § 1615(a); Marriage of Bonds, supra, 24 C4th at 27, 99 CR2d at 269; Marriage of Iverson (1992) 11 CA4th 1495, 1502, 15 CR2d 70, 74–75.
+However, the UPAA (as amended effective 1/1/02) deems that a premarital agreement was not executed voluntarily unless the court makes five prescribed findings provided for under Family Code § 1615(c).

 (1) The party against whom enforcement is sought was represented by independent legal counsel at the time of signing the agreement or, after being advised to seek independent legal counsel, expressly waived, in a separate writing, representation by independent legal counsel.
 The advisement to seek independent legal counsel shall be made at least seven calendar days before the final agreement is signed.